vexparadox/Axilya/README.md

 - Better physics on RigidBodies
 - Handling random key presses in the Input class

+## v0.6.6 ChangeLog

+- Instantiate new Entities from the Scene!
+- Clone Entities and Components!
+- isActive checks on Colliders
+- New way of creating CustomComponents

 ## v0.6.5

 - Entity-Entity collisions with BoxCollider!